Do you have a favorite search engine? Is there a particular reason why you use the search engine that you do?

 Aspects of the subject matter described herein relate to predicting and using search engine switching behavior.
 In aspects, switching components receive a representation of user interactions with at least one browser.
 The switching components derive information from the representation that is useful in predicting whether a user will switch search engines.

 The derived information and information about a user’s current interaction with a browser is then used by a switch predictor to predict whether the user will switch search engines.
 This prediction may be used in a variety of ways, examples of which are given herein.

-They’ve also published at least a couple of white papers on the topic that provide some interesting statics.
+They’ve also published at least a couple of white papers on the topic that provides some interesting statics.
 One of those papers explores ways to encourage searchers to use more than one search engine for their searches.

 Predicting and Using Search Engine Switching